vitest-dev/vitest/docs/config/index.md

 - **Version:** Since Vitest 0.29.4
 - **CLI:** `--browser`, `--browser=<name>`, `--browser.name=chrome --browser.headless`

 Run Vitest tests in a browser.
-If the browser name is not specified, Vitest will try to determine your default browser automatically.
 We use [WebdriverIO](https://webdriver.io/) for running tests by default, but it can be configured with [browser.provider](/config/#browser-provider) option.

 ::: tip NOTE
 Read more about testing in a real browser in the [guide page](/guide/browser).